DataONEorg/dataone-web/content/plus/_index.md

     template: pill
     style: secondary
     text: Coming 2020
-  title: ONE solution for all your data needs
+  title: Showcase your team’s goals & results with branded portals
-  intro: Everything you need to support your research with enhanced services from
+  intro: Plus everything you need to support your research with enhanced services from
     DataONE.
   buttons:
   - template: button